-- In most cases if you receive benefits from Social Security of the Railroad Retirement Board (RRB) you will be automatically enrolled in Medicare Part A and Medicare Part B beginning the first day of the month you turn 65.
-If your birthday is on the first day of the month, Medicare Parts A and B will start the first day of the prior month.
+- If you have received benefits from either Social Security or the Railroad Retirement Board (RRB) for at least four months before turning 65, you will be automatically enrolled in Medicare Parts A and B beginning the first day of the month you turn 65.
+If your birthday is the first day of the month, your coverage begins the first day of the prior month.

-Signing up for Medicare Parts A and B
+Signing Up for Medicare Parts A and B

 Initial Enrollment Questionnaire (IEQ)

-When you receive your Medicare card after enrolling in Medicare Part A, you will also get an Initial Enrollment Questionnaire (IEQ).
+When you receive your Medicare card after enrolling in Medicare Part A, you will also get an Initial Enrollment Questionnaire.
 You can also find it at MyMedicare.gov.
-This brief questionnaire asks about other health insurance you currently have (such as coverage through your employer or spouse’s employer), treatments you have received under liability insurance, or workers’ compensation benefits you are entitled to.
+This brief questionnaire asks about other health insurance you currently have, such as coverage through your employer or your spouse’s employer, as well as treatments you have received under liability insurance, or workers’ compensation benefits you are entitled to.
 You may return this paper copy of the IEQ through the mail, complete the questionnaire online at MyMedicare.gov, or call the Coordination of Benefits Contractor at 1-800-999-1118 (TTY 1-800-318-8782) to complete it over the phone.